Know the real truth about IUD insertion before visiting a birth control clinic.

 Think about the timing of when your IUD clinic appointment will take place.

 The two best times for IUD insertion are thought to be either toward the end of your period, or within a window of a few days as it will hurt less - or during ovulation.
 This is because your cervix is softer and more open during these times, making the procedure more comfortable.
+At The IUD Women's Clinic , your IUD can be inserted at any time of your menstrual cycle.

 If your periods are irregular, it’s important not to delay your insertion waiting for it to start - many women get iuds when they are not on their period without difficulty.

-Say no to freezing or Misoprostol
+Say no to Misoprostol

 Various studies have shown that Misoprostol causes more discomfort and cramping during IUD insertions.
 This drug is best used if you've had a failed attempt at a previous IUD placement.